 A list of eligible faculty members will be prepared by the Faculty Senate and sent to all voting members of the Faculty with the agenda for the antepenultimate regular faculty meeting of the academic year.

 At the antepenultimate faculty meeting of the academic year, a primary election will be held to nominate candidates for the Senate.
 Voting members of the Faculty unable to attend this faculty meeting because of conflicting University responsibilities will be permitted to cast absentee ballots prior to the meeting.
-Absentee ballots will be available in the Dean's Office.
+Absentee ballots will be available in the Office of Academic Affairs.

 The persons receiving the ten highest totals of votes in the primary election will be declared nominated.
 Among these ten nominees, there must be at least one representative with experience in the previous two years teaching in a graduate program.
 If not, the faculty member with the lowest number of votes will be dropped and the faculty member teaching in a graduate program with the highest number of votes will be added to the list.
 In case of a tie for the tenth largest vote, the nominee will be determined by casting lots.